- Privacy Statement for Members

 Excess - Hospital only

-For example, if Frank’s full benefit for a hospital stay was $5,000 the benefit would reduce by a $500 excess and an adjusted benefit of $4,500 would be paid.
+For example, if Frank’s full benefit for a hospital stay was $5,000 and your excess is $500 the benefit will be adjusted to $4,500.
 If the same person is admitted into hospital again in the same year they would not pay another excess.
 When Frank says ‘year’ Frank means calendar year (Jan 1 to Dec 31).

 You cannot claim for the following: